chrisdavidmills/rpi-school/python.md

 We will use Python quite a bit in this course — it is used to control quite a lot of things on the Pi.
 To start with, we will go through a number of basic features of the language to get you familiar.
 To achieve this, we will follow the Raspberry Pi Foundation's [Basic Python](https://www.raspberrypi.org/documentation/usage/python/) tutorial.
 Open this link in a new browser tab now.

+We can start up Python by choosing Programming > Python 3 in the main Pi menu.
+This opens up simple program called a REPL (Read–Eval–Print Loop), which allows you to enter commands and see the results — perfect for testing out simple code.
+You can also create separate files in which to store real Python programs by choosing File > New File in the REPL.

+We'll use Python 3 rather than Python 2, as it is more up-to-date.

 ### Some teacher's notes

 * When the tutorial starts to use indentation, the REPL starts to become annoying.
-At this point, use a Python file (in the REPL, do File > New File).
+At this point, use a dedicated Python file instead.
 * To save a file, do File > Save As... and then choose somewhere memorable to save your file, like the desktop.
 * To run your file, in the file window do Run > Run Module.
 * To exit out of a running program, press Ctrl + C.